liao961120/stom/inst/cases/coffee_confounding/README.md

 Confounding Coffee
 ================
 Yongfu Liao
 Jan 9, 2024

 This is a toy example demonstrating how confounding can arise in statistical modeling.
 There are many many great examples out there, but I find the example here quite illuminating.
-Note that this example is presented **only for demonstration purposes** and do not intend to suggest anything about the empirical findings.
-We simply need better designed studies to elucidate the relationship between coffee consumption and health.
-This demonstration, however, still serves well to (re)emphasized the importance of being careful with casual claims.
+Note that this example is presented **only for demonstration purposes** and does not intend to suggest anything about the empirical findings.
+We simply need better-designed studies to elucidate the relationship between coffee consumption and health.
+This demonstration, however, still serves well to (re)emphasize the importance of being careful with causal claims.

 ## Is coffee good for health?

-There are accumulating evidence showing that the amount of [coffee intake is associated with health outcomes](https://en.wikipedia.org/wiki/Health_effects_of_coffee).
+There is accumulating evidence showing that the amount of [coffee intake is associated with health outcomes](https://en.wikipedia.org/wiki/Health_effects_of_coffee).
 In particular, it was found that having more coffee is associated with lower all-cause mortality, in a reasonable range of dosage.

 > Does this mean that **drinking coffee leads to better health**?

-Nope, we have to be careful for **alternative explanations** that also describe the observed phenomenon.
-One of such explanations may simply be that less healthy people avoid coffee.
+Nope, we have to watch out for **alternative explanations** that also describe the observed phenomenon.
+One such explanation may simply be that less healthy people avoid coffee.
 This can happen when people prone to anxiety tend to reduce coffee intake.
 The directed acyclic graph (DAG) below explicates this.
 The variable $A$ stands for the anxiety